 Visit the beautiful Trinity monastery with views of beautiful Mount Kazbegi (5,035m)

 Lunch at the house of eccentric “Mother Georgia” local grandma for variety of traditional dishes including hand made (by you) Khinkali

 Transfer back to Tbilisi before taking the overnight train to Zugdidi in Western Georgia.

 Thursday 10th May

 Zugdidi → Abkhazia border crossing.
 This is a very tense border, where very few tourists cross, and is one of the most heavily militarized places in Europe.

 Transfer to Sukhum, the capital of the breakaway republic, and until recently war-torn city.

 Walking tour of Sukhum.
-As the capital of the “country” and due to its recent war this a real treat and a somewhat bizarre experience.
-During Soviet times Abkhazia was the pearl of Russian tourism, and whilst many Russians still come here its glory days have passed.
+During Soviet times Abkhazia was the pearl of Soviet tourism, and whilst many Russians still come here its glory days have passed.

 We jump on the New Athos cave metro to visit one of the largest and most spectacular caves in the world!

 Continue to an amazing lake Ritsa with stops in Iupshara canyon bound by massive limestone cliffs